BlaiseAtCTS/Training-Notes/Testing/Automation Testing.md

 Selenium checks the currently displayed DOM, if DOM elements change (like ad banner which changes in flipkart base don time). then selenium wont be able to identify the element.

 The default page load timeout in selenium webdriver is 300 seconds.
 If page doesnt get load in this time, it will throw TimeoutException.
+    This is for page to load, there is no default wait time to locate elements.

 ```
 Thread.sleep(1000) -> Not related to selenium (don't use, stops all browser loadings, so dynamic data wont be fetched)